-Join John Nastos for an in-depth discussion in this video Data validation, part of iOS Address Book App: Hands On.
+Join John Nastos for an in-depth discussion in this video Data validation, part of Building an iOS Address Book App.

 - In the last video, I set up a very basic person class…with a few fields.…First and last name, address, phone and email address.…Right now, all of those variables…are defined as optional variables,…since they may or may not contain data.…If they do contain data,…I'm going to want to make sure…that the data that I'm trying to set is valid.…Meaning, for example, I don't want…to let the user create the contact…without a first name.…Or I don't want them to be able…to enter a phone number…that doesn't have any digits in it.…